Srinanth/AI-Agent/README.md

   - **Workflows:** The exported JSON files in `workflows/` serve as code-based backups.
   - **Database:** Supabase offers automated daily backups.
 For extra safety, consider a custom script to export n8n data periodically.

+## 🚢 CI/CD [For future implementaion]

+This project uses GitHub Actions for Continuous Integration and Deployment (CI/CD).
+On every push to the `main` branch, it automatically:

+- Builds the Docker images for the backend and frontend.
+- Runs basic tests (if defined).
+- Pushes the successfully built images to a container registry, ready for deployment.
 ## 📄 License

 This project is licensed under the MIT License.